Fouad-Mesrane/Mesrane_Fouad_FOREVER_Capstone/README.md

 # Mesrane_Fouad_QuickCart_Capstone
+Disclaimer: The images used in this project are for learning and demonstration purposes only.
+They do not represent actual products for sale, and this eCommerce application is not intended for commercial use.
+All rights to the images belong to their respective owners.

 🛒 eCommerce Platform

 An advanced full-stack eCommerce application built using the MERN stack (MongoDB, Express.js, React.js, Node.js) with Stripe payment integration.